Members

 The second album “The Second Ring of Power” was then recorded in Spring 1994, in a highly professional studio in Imatra, Finland.
 The band explored even weirder fields, with violins, keyboards, female vocals, obtaining an unreal atmosphere: dramatic and mentally altered.
 The album The Second Ring of Power got a very controversial welcome among the metal press.
 The band felt they had finally produced a very good piece of music, but obviously the unholy style still was too weird for critics and bigger audiences.

-When the hard work and dedication did not produce such feedback as was desired, the band felt frustrated and suffered from the loss of creative energy.
-A planned tour failed and other minor disturbances took place.
-After several serious setbacks in a very short time the band finally felt they have had enough trouble for the time being, and decided to withdraw from the metal scene.
+So after several serious setbacks in a very short time the band finally felt they have had enough trouble for the time being, and decided to withdraw from the metal scene.
 This happened in December 1994.
 Unholy was never buried, but it was left to wait for the right time to come.

 Second coming